SPLC complaint in David v. Signal International, LLC

 The SPLC filed suit on behalf of guest workers from India who were defrauded and exploited in a labor trafficking scheme engineered by a Gulf Coast marine services company, an immigration lawyer and an Indian labor recruiter who lured hundreds of workers to a Mississippi shipyard with false promises of permanent U.S. residency.

-The lawsuit, filed in the U.S. District Court for the Eastern District of Louisiana, describes how in the aftermath of Hurricane Katrina, Signal used the U.S. government’s H-2B guest worker program to import nearly 500 men from India to work as welders, pipefitters and in other positions to repair damaged oil rigs and related facilities.
+The SPLC lawsuit, filed in the U.S. District Court for the Eastern District of Louisiana, described how in the aftermath of Hurricane Katrina, Signal used the U.S. government’s H-2B guest worker program to import nearly 500 men from India to work as welders, pipefitters and in other positions to repair damaged oil rigs and related facilities.
 Some were sent to Pascagoula, Mississippi, and others to Orange, Texas.

 The workers each paid the labor recruiters and a lawyer between $10,000 and $20,000 or more in recruitment fees and other costs after recruiters promised good jobs, green cards and permanent U.S. residency for them and their families.
 Most sold property or plunged their families deeply into debt to pay the fees.

 When the plaintiffs arrived at Signal shipyards in Pascagoula, beginning in 2006, they discovered that they wouldn’t receive the green cards or permanent residency that had been promised.
 Signal also forced them each to pay $1,050 a month to live in isolated, guarded labor camps where as many as 24 men shared a space the size of a double-wide trailer.
-The workers also faced disparagement because of their race or nationality, and none of Signal’s non-Indian workers were required to live in the company housing.
+The workers also faced disparagement because of their race or nationality.
+None of Signal’s non-Indian workers were required to live in the company housing.

 In March 2007, some of the workers were illegally detained by Signal’s private security guards after a pre-dawn raid of their quarters in Pascagoula.
 Two were detained for the purpose of deporting them to India in retaliation for complaining about the abuses and meeting with workers’ rights advocates.
+One of the workers was so distraught about getting deported with crippling debt that he attempted suicide.

 After a judge did not grant class action status to the SPLC case – a status that would have allowed the suit to benefit most of Signal’s guest workers – the SPLC coordinated an unprecedented legal collaboration that brought together nearly a dozen of the nation’s top law firms and civil rights organizations to represent, on a pro bono basis, hundreds of workers excluded from the original SPLC suit by the denial of class action status.